dn9z/workout-progress-tracker/README.md

 ## Fully featured and responsive Web Application created with MERN stack

-Create workouts and track your progress with user-defined workout types which are based on the three categories: Weights, Bodyweight and Distance.
+Create workouts and track your progress with user-defined workout types which are based on the three categories: Weights, Bodyweight and Distance, all of which having different sets of data.

 ### Features

-- Responsive
+- Mobile First Responsive Design

-- Login system using passport.js and JWT

-- Perform extensive CRUD operations on users, workout-types and workouts

 - Track workout progress with charts rendered in Chart.js